mfcovington/Log-Reproducible/README.md

 - the directory containing the script
 - Perl-related info (version, path to perl, and `@INC`)
 - Git repository info, if applicable (see [Git Repo Info](#git-repo-info), below)
+- Environmental variables and their values (`%ENV`)

 For example, running the script `sample.pl` would result in an archive file named `rlog-sample.pl-YYYYMMDD.HHMMSS`.

-If it was run as `perl bin/sample.pl -a 1 -b 2 -c 3 OTHER ARGUMENTS`, the contents of the archive file would be:
+If it was run as `perl bin/sample.pl -a 1 -b 2 -c 3 OTHER ARGUMENTS`, the contents of the archive file would look something like:

     sample.pl -a 1 -b 2 -c 3 OTHER ARGUMENTS
     #WHEN: YYYYMMDD.HHMMSS